Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Minimum transfer amount and available countries

-Having access to HSBC international money transfer services requires that you register for online internet banking with a Personal Banking Number, an Access Code and an online security device which you can either obtain from HSBC branches or receive by mail if you register online.
-Here are the steps you need to follow to register for internet banking:
+Obtaining access to HSBC international money transfer services requires that you register for online Internet banking with a Personal Banking Number, an Access Code and an online security device (a small device protected by a PIN code) which can be obtained from an HSBC Bank Canada branch or received by mail if you register online.
+Here are the steps you need to follow to register for Internet banking:

-- 1. Click on the registration link on the HSBC internet banking page.
+- Click on the registration link on the HSBC Internet banking page.

-- 3. Set up your personalised username and password.
+- Set up your personalized username and password.

 What are the pros and cons of using HSBC?

 - Instant transfers.
-With HSBC internet banking, you can make instant, fee-free money transfers between your domestic HSBC and international accounts.
+Make instant money transfers between your domestic HSBC and international accounts.